MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.3.5 =
+* Fixed bug with post LIST & LIST TO OTHERS when access is set to term in odd order
+* Fixed bug that potentially did not filter posts during search
+* Added notification to the UI that extension folder does not exist or is not writable
+* Added XML-RPC endpoint control
+* Added ability to filter list of users by roles on the Users/Roles Manager panel

 = 5.3.4 =
 * Fixed incompatibility issue with plugins that use "plugins_loaded" hook for post manipulations